HanpuLiang/special-quasidisorder-structure-code-SQDS/README.md

 SQS denotes that the structure is fully random in atom arrangement.
 Each atomic correlation function aligns with the $(2x-1)^k$, where $x$ is the alloy composition and $k$ is the atom number in the cluster.

-SQDS is the structure that has a partial disorder atom arrangement, not the fully random.
+SQDS is the structure that has a partial disorder atom arrangement, not only the fully random.
 This code saves in `2_SQDS/`.

 Disordered supercell usually has an anion-centered polyhedron distribution.
 The code that calculates the distribution saves in `3_Polyhedron_Distribution/`.